MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-actions.md

     - **Alerts** – Alerts can be triggered in the system and propagated via email and text message, based on severity level.

     - **User email notification** – Email messages can be customized and will be sent to all violating file owners.

-    - **CC manager** – Based on user directory integration, email notifications can also be sent to the manager of the person found to violate a policy.
-(Salesforce only)

     - **Notify additional users** – Specific list of email addresses that will receive these notifications.